Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 - In the second case, there are only parent nodes which contain inside collapsed child nodes.
 In such case, algorithm shows collapsed child nodes.

     > **Note** \
-    > In such case the [current hierarchical level](#current-hierarchical-level-glossary) decreases by 1.
+    > In such case the [current hierarchical level](#current-hierarchical-level-glossary) increases by 1.

 <h3 id="extension-of-the-graph-manipulator">Extension of the GraphManipulator.ts</h3>